jarod512/CalCofi-Final-Project/README.md

 by marine life who live at deeper levels.
 The model I ran didn't just use salinity.
 I used all of the remaining variables except for oxygen.
 This is a limitation that with more time I would have explored differently.
 The data is also limited by just the California coast.
 With more time, I could have explored these relationships in different regions or at different times of the year.
+I noticed a straigt line with oxygen that didn't look like it wasn't taking salinity into account.
+The line was completely straight so it looked like there was a default value of some sort.
+I would have investigated this more with mroe time.